kinxshMain/Insulter/README.md

 <pre>
 Closed source insulter bookmarklet

 1.)
-Download zip file next to release and extract the zip 2.)
+Download source code zip file next to release and extract the zip 2.)
 Go to files and run the html
 3.)
 Drag button to bookmark bar
 4.)
 Click the button